oh-wind/mblocs/README.md

 There are 3 kinds of blocks:

 - Once: blocks labeled with this kind are executed once at the start of the program.
+The signal field will be ignored.
 - Interval(N): blocks of this type are executed every N seconds.
+If the signal field is not None, it will fire immediately when this signal is received.
-- Signal(S): these blocks are executed when the signal S is sent to the mblocks process.
+- Signal{ S: signal }: these blocks are executed when the signal S is sent to the mblocks process.
 To send a signal, you can use `kill -$((34 + S)) $(pidof mblocks)` where `S` is the argument given to Signal, and it should not exceed 15 (1 <= S <= 15).
 This means you can define at most 15 Signal blocks, which is large enough.

 The `command` attribute corresponds to the command to be executed and can be one of the following: